DanielAcostaRoa/DanielAcostaRoa/README.md

 I'm Daniel.

-Bachelor´s Degree in Computer Science, Universidad de Guanajuato - CIMAT.

-Computer programmer, currently developing skills in software development and cloud computing.
+Computer science, currently developing skills in software development and cloud computing.
 With a special taste in mathematics, I possess skills in statistics and machine learning.

 Favorite topics:
 1. Computer Vision
 2. NLP
 3. Dimension Reduction Algorithms